-Although temperature has nothing to do with your drain being clogged, the holiday season seems to heighten your chance of plugging up your system.
-With the big holiday meals and your entire family over at the house, garbage disposals and drains can be put under a lot of pressure.
+While temperature does not directly cause your drain to become clogged, the holiday season appears to increase the likelihood of your system getting plugged up.
+With the large holiday meals and your entire family gathering at your house, garbage disposals and drains can experience significant pressure.
 Don’t stuff the rest of your aunt’s “special” recipe down the garbage disposal and avoid pouring grease or oil down the sink.
 If you notice a slow drain, get a plumber out to your home before it gets any worse!

 Malfunctioning sump pump